drhaber/blog.github.io/_posts/2025-11-11-rejoining-insta.md

 >"We proved it all that trauma and that challenging difficulty that we went through back during the pandemic and through that last presidency we got a little reprieve and now we're right back fucking at it again."
 (Unabridged, handwritten, Nov.
 11th '24)

 The lame duck was a time I spent looking for ways to hold myself together.
-I spent a lot of it with friends and a lil over 200 hours playing Factorio Space Age, which I highly recommend anyone that enjoys spreadsheets give an honest go, trying not to spiral.
+Trying not to spiral I spent a lot of it with friends and a lil over 200 hours playing Factorio Space Age, which I highly recommend anyone that enjoys spreadsheets give an honest go.
 I found a lot of solace in being creative and spent an exorbitant amount of time writing and working on a plethora of projects many of which I shared on the insta I still had at the time.

 One of those dozens of projects was a simple Gregorian New Year Ins and Outs list.
 I typically make a bucket list in the fall for the Days of Awe.
 However with the complexities associated with the dread I felt leading into January I attempted to lean into any form of intention settings, or hope maxing I could grasp.